Syed-Amjad-Ali/azure-cloud-resume-front/README.md

 I wanted to build a personal portfolio website where I could showcase my data projects.
 At the same time, I wanted to properly learn cloud computing by building and operating a real system instead of stopping at theory or isolated examples.

 While researching practical Azure projects, I came across the **[Cloud Resume Challenge (Azure edition)](https://cloudresumechallenge.dev/docs/the-challenge/azure/)**.
 It is a well-known community challenge that describes what a cloud-native resume website should look like in production, including static hosting, serverless backends, databases, infrastructure as code, and CI/CD.
-I did not treat it as a checklist to rush through.
-Instead, I used it as a design reference and spent time understanding why each component exists and how Azure’s managed services fit together in a real deployment workflow.
+This was an extremely rewarding project, and I recommend it to anyone who wants to get into Azure, AWS or GCP.

 I was also inspired by cloud practitioners who focus on learning by building, including content by **[Gwyneth Peña-Siguenza (GPSlearnsAI)](https://www.linkedin.com/in/madebygps/)**.
 Her Azure-focused projects reinforced the idea that platform fundamentals are best learned by working with real systems rather than toy examples.